-With all the crazy experiences my two dogs have brought me, and all of our trips to the vet, I have come up with some training tips that you don’t often see on these other sites.
-These are my top 11 husky training tips that you should know.
+With all the crazy experiences my two dogs have brought me, and all of our trips to the vet, I have come up with some tips that you don’t often see on these other sites.
+These are my top 11 tips for how to train a husky that you should know.

 My Huskies play on a log at the dog park.
 Photo courtesy Lukas Thompson @Snow Dog Obsession

-This is absolutely my number one tip when it comes to training a husky, hands down.
-You need to be dedicated in order to keep your new friend healthy, happy, and obedient.
+This is absolutely my number one tip when it comes to training a husky puppy, hands down.
+To train a husky puppy, you need to be dedicated in order to keep your new friend healthy, happy, and obedient.
 When it comes to this breed of dog, they require quite a bit more exercise than your typical house dog.

-Holding a watching in front of a husky
+Holding a watch in front of a husky

-Be prepared to walk anywhere from 10 to 20 miles a day if this will be your only form of exercise.
+Be prepared to walk anywhere from 10 to 20 miles a day if this will be your only form of exercise to train your husky puppy.
 I highly suggest a more rigorous exercise schedule, but just walking is completely doable with a husky, just make sure you have the time to put in the miles!

-Tip number two is understanding.
-You have to be very understanding of your husky as it is going to try to test you almost every day!
+In training your husky puppy, key number two is understanding.
+You have to be very understanding of your husky puppy as it is going to try to test you almost every day!
 This isn’t so much of a way of being dominate, but more so because they get bored really easily.
 A lot of huskies are the definition of ADHD.

 Huskies are going to dig holes in your yard, steal your shoes, talk back, argue, and if they don’t get their way you will know about it!
 So, you have to understand that they are doing the best they can when you brought them into your world.
 After all, how would you feel if you had strange creatures touching you all day?

-Your husky may accidentally use the bathroom in the house, on your couch, or your favorite pair of shoes.
-That doesn’t mean that they are doing it out of spite, often it is an underlying issue.
+Your husky puppy may accidentally use the bathroom in the house, on your couch, or your favorite pair of shoes.
+That doesn’t mean that they are doing it out of spite every time – often it is an underlying issue.
 You have to care enough about the well being of your new best friend to find out what these problems might be.

-You’ve taken on a whole new responsibility, it’s your duty to do what’s best for your new husky.
+You’ve taken on a whole new responsibility, it’s your duty to do what’s best for your new husky puppy.

 Huskies in a pool, courtesy Best Pence LeBeau @Snow Dog Obsession